 The next step is to develop a list of subtopics so you can create your cluster.
 Start by doing some keyword research.
-Also find out what terms and questions are being entered into Google that fall under your main topic umbrella.
+Also find out what terms and questions that fall under your main topic umbrella are being entered into Google.
 Enter your core topic into Google, and see what comes up!
-Don't forget to look near the bottom of the SERP at the related searches as well.
+Don't forget to look near the bottom of the SERP at the related searches, as well.

-Pulling from the Keyword Tool and Google search results for content marketing, combined with my own knowledge on the topic, I came up with a list of subtopics for my hypothetical pillar page.
+Pulling from keyword research tools and Google search results for content marketing, as well as using my own knowledge on the topic, I came up with a list of subtopics for my hypothetical pillar page.
 Each one of them

 - Is specific

 - Is highly relevant to and supports the core topic